ReticulatedSpline/aulos/README.md

 ## Development
 ### Architecture
 OpenDAP is loosely based on the Model-View-Controller architecture.
-You'll find code split into one of three files:
+You'll find most logic split into one of three files:

 **View.py**: Code that uses the Curses library or draws on the display.

-**Controller.py**: Logic determining which screen is drawn next and gathering user input.
+**Controller.py**: Logic determining which screen is drawn next, and gathering user input.

 **Model.py**: Code that handles disk I/O or uses the VLC library.